Location

 - Adequate ventilation should maintain safe oxygen levels at all times, as well as safe gas exposure standards and within explosive limits.

-Like all storage areas for Dangerous Goods, cylinder stores must also have correct signage.
+Like all storage areas for dangerous goods, cylinder stores must also have correct signage.
 This includes safety labels, hazard statements, and placards.

 Gas cylinders are bulky and awkward so they create a significant manual handling risk.
 Not only are they heavy, but their slim design makes them unstable when standing.
 Australian Standard AS 4332—2004 is very clear about handling gas cylinders and specifies the following: